-Open, semi-open or closed?
 The most important thing to consider when planning your child’s life is where you do you see yourself in it.
-Be genuine and honest with yourself about the level of openness you are comfortable with.
-Open adoption usually includes some sort of regular contact between the birth parents and the adoptive family.
-The degree of “openness” is dependent upon each situation and is up to you.
 Contact can include sharing photos, phone calls, video calls, texts, and in-person visits.
-Semi-open is contact with photos and letters provided through the adoption agency or adoption professional you are working with.
 Closed adoption is when you have no plan to continue contact after placing the child.

-With the amount of amazing couples looking to adopt it can be difficult to narrow it down to one.
+With the amount of amazing families looking to adopt it can be difficult to narrow it down to one.
 We recommend you write down the qualities that you want the adoptive family to have.
-Be honest about your desires from the start to give yourself a healthy relationship with your adoption plan.
 This decision is life-changing for your child, for yourself and also for the adoptive family.
 Honesty will provide a stable starting point, especially with all the emotions that come with making this decision.
 There are no right or wrong feelings to have when considering what you want a family to be like.
 Being as specific as possible will help us connect you with families that will fit with what you are looking for.
-Once you begin choosing an adoptive family, you must follow your heart.
-It’s very hard to explain what this means, but when you choose the right adoptive family for your child, you will just feel that it’s right.
-Your heart will be filled with a sense of comfort and peace.
 If you are having a difficult time making a list of qualities that you want the adoptive family to have, here are some suggestions: